tenthirtyam/clarity/apps/website/web-components/get-started.md

 ### Angular

-Clarity Core is compatible with most JavaScript frameworks including Angular.
-You can try out Core in Angular today.
-To get the best experience building with Clarity we recommend using <a href="https://clarity.design/angular-components/get-started/" target="_blank" rel="noopener">Clarity Angular</a>
-which provides a suite of feature rich native Angular components.

 To use Clarity Core with Angular follow the package [installation instructions](#installation).

 Once installed add <code>CUSTOM_ELEMENTS_SCHEMA</code> to your application module.